Juba Central Equatoria, South Sudan Travel Guide

 Some policies offer security evacuation in high-risk areas.

-For most visitors, staying within the secure areas of Juba represents the safest approach.
-Any travel outside Juba demands thorough security assessments and trusted local advice.
+For most visitors, staying within the secure areas of Juba stands for the safest approach.
+Any journey beyond Juba demands thorough security assessments and trusted local advice.

-Always align your itinerary with your purpose of visit and your comfort level with security challenges.
+Always align your itinerary with your reason for visit and your degree of ease with security challenges.
 Flexibility and up-to-date local advice are continuously valuable.